 Now that your child has been referred for a surgical evaluation, what exactly does this involve?
 Surgical evaluations usually occur in two phases:

 Phase I involves non-invasive tests.
-Non-invasive tests do not require surgery.
+Non-invasive tests do not require surgery to penetrate the skull, such as craniotomy.
 Not every patient requires every test available in the Phase I evaluation.
 Your child’s doctor will decide which tests are necessary during the Phase I evaluation.

 If your child has been diagnosed with seizures, he or she has already had at least one EEG.
 Your child’s EEGs may have been an hour or so long and performed in an outpatient setting, meaning you didn’t have to stay in the hospital to have the EEG.